Name & Identification

 Plastic tips: These blunt tips are glued to each individual claw, so even if the cat goes through the motions of scratching, the effects are minimized.
 Depending on the cat’s temperament, the plastic tips may come off the same day they are applied, or last as long as a few weeks.
 This procedure often requires sedation, therefore reapplication may be impractical and not without risk.

 Along with the nail, declawing also involves surgical removal of the last joint of each toe.
-Each tiny incision is then closed with surgical glue, and the paws are bandaged overnight.
+Each tiny incision is then closed with surgical glue.
 Declawing is performed when the animal is completely anesthetized, and so no pain is felt during the procedure.
 After surgery, an injection of pain medication is given.

 For the first ten days after surgery, your cat will be quite tender, and when jumping may occasionally hold up a paw for 1 to 2 months afterwards.
-Cats 1 year of age and older and heavier cats will have a harder time adjusting.
+Heavier cats will have a harder time adjusting due to the increased pressure on each site.
 If swelling occurs or your cat seems very painful, a vet should check for signs of infection.

 Declawing is usually performed when the cat is spayed or neutered, around 6 months of age.
-This avoids additional anesthetic.
-If necessary, we will declaw as early as 4 months old.
+This avoids additional anesthetic events.

 Behavioral Effects of Declawing